-5. It must be noted that the centre line of the wall and the raker meet at the floor level.
+5. It must be noted that the centerline of the wall and the raker meet at the floor level.

 6. The spacing of the rakers may vary from 3 to 4.5 m to cover the longer length of the bar.

-7. The sole plates of the suitable size must be used and must be properly embedded into the ground.
+7. The sole plates of a suitable size must be used and must be properly embedded into the ground.

 8. The use of wedges on the sole plate must be prohibited.
 This is because it increases the possibility of unnecessary vibrations to occur.